-We used the cost-effectiveness model to estimate the potential total budgetary impact of elagolix in women with a diagnosis of and with moderate-to-severe endometriosis.
-Potential budgetary impact was calculated separately for treating dysmenorrhea and for nonmenstrual pelvic pain.
+We used the cost-effectiveness model to estimate the potential total budgetary impact of elagolix in adult pre-menopausal women with moderate-to-severe endometriosis-associated pain.
 We used the placeholder price and the three threshold prices for elagolix in our estimates of budget impact.